Visyond/website-hugo/site/content/solutions/automate-excel-reports-and-presentation.md

       - text: Visualize the drivers that change between scenarios
       - text: 'Manage risk, run simulations and create forecasts '
       - text: >-
-          Slice and dice your data with customizable Pivots without additional data preparation
-      - text: >-
           Share the results of your analysis with stakeholders via interactive dashboards, shielding them from sensitive or unnecessary information
     descr: "**Automate and carry out, in minutes, analyses that skilled professionals prepare in hours or days,** without accidentally changing your collaborators’ work or transferring data among multiple tools.\r<br><br>**Empower collaborators to contribute their own analyses in self-service mode,** without long manual setups and in the same environment where you carry out calculations and create visualizations."